 Miva Merchant Review

-As opposed to most every other software cart, Miva Merchant does not offer a typical free trial that does not require a credit card.
-Potential users are required to sign up for an account in order to access Miva’s admin and try out features.
-A credit card will be charged for your first month of service, then refunded if you decide to cancel within 30 days.
-(It should be noted that as of 6/25/2013, my credit card still has not been refunded the initial payment for the first month, even though I cancelled my subscription within 30-days.)
-While your first year includes free SSL and domain name registration, be ready for your card to be automatically charged for both when your second year of service begins.
+Miva offers a “free” 30 day trial, but a credit card is required at the time you sign up.
+Your card will be charged for this first month, but if you cancel within 30 days, that money will be refunded.
+While your first year includes free SSL and domain name registration*, be ready for your card to be automatically charged for both when your second year of service begins.
 Miva Merchant offers three plans to choose from:

 - Dedicated servers and enterprise plans are also available.

 This quote, taken directly from their website, is as refreshingly honest a statement as I have heard any company say:

 We give you unlimited products and categories because the number of products you have in your store has only a marginal impact on the amount it costs us to host you.

 If you’re wondering about hidden fees and unexpected gougings, here’s what I found; they charge a pittance for data overages, at $2 for 1gb data transfer and 100 MB storage, each.

 * Be aware that if you cancel your account, even during the “30 day reimbursement period,” you will have to buy back your registered domain name if you want to use it elsewhere.
 This will mean a $19.95 purchase, just to complete your cancellation.